-In the Tuskulėnai Manor House, an exposition entitled “Project – HOMO SOVIETICUS” is displayed.
+In Tuskulėnai Manor House an exposition entitled “Project – HOMO SOVIETICUS” is displayed.
 The aim of the exposition is to reveal the efforts and means of the Soviet totalitarian regime to create a new social, cultural, and political environment.
-It is an attempt to understand an individual living in the Soviet Union and Soviet Lithuania, who is sometimes called homo sovieticus, and at the same time to reveal his/her characteristics and the living conditions, pertaining to that period of time.
+It is an attempt to understand an individual, residing in the Soviet Lithuania, a member country within the Soviet Union, who is sometimes referred to as homo sovieticus, as well as it is an effort to reveal his/her characteristics and the living conditions, pertaining to that period of time.

-Objects, texts, fragments of memoirs, and other exhibits reflecting that world serve to reveal the spirit of that time and the general peculiarities of the Soviet era.
-In an effort to emphasise the multifaceted nature and internal paradoxes of the Soviet era, the entire exhibition is presented at three levels: the upper part of the screens and exhibits is devoted to the things that were seen in public, officially announced and propagandised; in the middle, the visitors can see how the daily life of people looked like and what was considered “normal”; at the bottom, deviations from the Soviet “normality”, starting with crime and ending with the fight and resistance against the system, can be seen.
-Such division is, of course, conditional, since everything is intertwined in life.
-The location of one or another exhibit is likely to raise doubts or trigger thoughts that it should be moved elsewhere.
+Objects, texts, fragments of memoirs and other exhibits, reflecting that world, serve to reveal the spirit of that time and general peculiarities of the Soviet era.
+In an effort to emphasise the multifaceted nature and internal paradoxes of the Soviet era, the entire exhibition is presented at three levels: the upper part of the screens and exhibits is devoted to the things that were seen in public, officially announced and propagandised; the middle part reveals what the daily life of people looked like and what was considered as “normal”; the bottom part represents the deviations from the Soviet “normality”, ranging from crime to the fight and resistance against the system.
+Such division is, of course, conditional since everything is intertwined in life.
+The location of some exhibits is likely to raise doubts or trigger thoughts that it should be moved elsewhere.

-The descriptions of the objects exhibited aim at emphasising the paradoxical nature and internal contradictions of the Soviet reality.
-All this reveals a fundamental characteristic of the exposition – it is as non-definitive as the assessment of the Soviet era or the effort to understand it.
+The description of the exhibited objects aim at emphasising the paradoxical nature and internal contradictions of the Soviet reality.
+All this reveals a fundamental feature of the exposition which is as non-definitive as the assessment of the Soviet era or the effort to understand it.